rysonw/rysonw/README.md

 ---

-Incoming SWE at Microsoft, Veteran (Hawaii ANG) and senior at Western Governors University.
+Software Engineer at Microsoft, Veteran (Hawaii ANG), and Computer Science Master's Candidate at Georgia Tech.

-I have previously interned for Amazon, NASA, and Northrop Grumman with a focus on backend and cloud development (with some embedded as well).
-I am currently looking for new grad roles.
-Please feel free to reach out!
+I have previously interned for Amazon, NASA, and Northrop Grumman with a focus on backend, cloud development and AI/ML.

 I love learning new things!
 Let's Connect!